LuisPatino92/holbertonschool-zero_day/0x03-git/README.md

 This folder contains the Git and Github activities.
+And was updated from Github.com interface.